Corporate Business Development Consultant at CareerJunction - IT-Online

-CareerJunction, a leading South African Job board and e-Recruitment Services Company is looking to recruit an experienced Corporate Business Development Consultant who will be responsible for selling new, portal and Recruitment/ HR based services solutions.
-CareerJunction’s success has been the ability to bring together the right combination of people, process and technology to yield high impact recruitment solutions to which our existing client list is a testament to.
+CareerJunction, a leading South African Job board and e-Recruitment Services Company is looking to recruit an experienced Corporate New Business Development Consultant who will be responsible for selling new, portal and Recruitment/ HR based services solutions.

 - Engage with customers using a consultative selling approach influencing buyers by identifying their individual needs and motivations.